-- Onboard Temperature Sensor – Vantage has one too, records data to Polar FLOW, influenced by body temperature.
-Not taken from weather forecast info AFAIK although STRAVA can add this if you like.
+- Onboard Body Temperature Sensor – Records data to Polar FLOW, influenced by body temperature.
+Not taken from the weather forecast.

-- Magnetic compass (only available during a workout, requires frequent, annoying calibration)
+- Magnetic compass (only available during a workout, calibration during workout)

 - The barometric altimeter is automatically cross-calibrated by GPS within the first couple of minutes of a workout.
 Altitude can be manually calibrated from the fullscreen altitude training view.
 Altitude is corrected when reported in Polar Flow.